streamnative/examples/cloud/README.md

 This directory includes examples of how Pulsar CLI tools and Pulsar clients connect to a Pulsar cluster through OAuth2 or the token.

-You can use one of the following Pulsar CLI tools to support to the Pulsar cluster and then manage Pulsar components.

 - Supported Pulsar CLI tools
   - [pulsarctl](https://github.com/streamnative/pulsar-examples/tree/master/cloud/pulsarctl)
   - [pulsar-admin](https://github.com/streamnative/pulsar-examples/tree/master/cloud/pulsar-admin)